Commercialization Workshop

 Not a training workshop.

 Your team learns about AI capabilities during Day 1, but that’s a byproduct.
-You leave with offerings, not certificates.
+You leave with new offerings, not certificates.

 Not another strategy meeting.